2 min read

 Closing Checklist

-• Fully executed Franchise Agreement and SBA Addendum to Franchise Agreement (if applicable)
+• Fully executed Franchise Agreement

 • Organizational documents for operating entity (LLC, Corp)

-• Fully executed lease agreement
+• Fully executed lease agreement (if not operating from home)

 • Fully executed Landlord Subordination Agreement (bank will provide template)

-• Fixed price construction contract
+• Fixed price construction contract (if construction/buildout involved)

-• Equipment invoice
+• Equipment invoice (if equipment is required)

 • Certificates of required business insurance